-The same oil lubricates the engine, the gearbox and the clutch.
+The same oil is used for the engine, gearbox, clutch, and the HCM in the SE5 models.

-Use BRP XP-S 5W40 synthetic oil (P/N 293 600 039) or an equivalent motorcycle oil meeting the requirements for API service SL, SJ, SH or SG classification.
+Use BRP XP-S 5W 40 SYNTHETIC 4-STROKE OIL (P/N 293 600 039) or an equivalent motorcycle oil meeting the requirements for API service SL, SJ, SH or SG classification.
 Always check the API service label on the oil container.

 NOTICE To avoid damaging the clutch, do not use a motor oil meeting the API service SM or ILSAC GF-4 classification.
-Clutch slippage will occurs.
+Clutch slippage will occur.